Potential Penalties for Child Pornography Offenses

 Interviewer: Let’s talk about some of the penalties that someone could be facing from normal minimum to maximum when it comes to these kinds of cases.

 Paul Cramm: At the minimum level, if you’re prosecuted at the state level in the State of Kansas, the offense is called sexual exploitation of a minor.
 That’s a severity level-five felony offense.
 There’s a broad guideline range from 31 all the way up to 136 months in custody, depending the on the person’s criminal history.
 If someone appears with no criminal history at all and is prosecuted at the state level, they’ll be facing a sentence of 31 to possibly 36 months.
+Is a person is proven to have induced or enticed or coerced a minor to either pose for nude photos or to create a video of themselves, the charge is a Severity Level 3 Felony Offense with a Sentencing Range of 55 – 247 months in prison, depending on one’s Criminal History.

 The most important thing is that with minimal criminal history, or misdemeanor history only, a person charged at the state level with sexual exploitation of a minor or possessing these types of images is eligible for probation.
 It’s not a guarantee that they’ll have probation, but they’re eligible.
 Now, by contrast, at the federal level, the penalty for merely possessing a single image of child pornography has a mandatory minimum, non-negotiable 60 months in prison.
 There is no eligibility for probation.